 - The Toronto Public Library’s branches host tax clinics at a variety of branches across the city for those with low-income.

 Many folks file on their own.
-The Centre for International Experience has a great breakdown on how to do this.
+The Centre for International Experience has a helpful webpage that directs to resources on how to do this.
 UFile also offers an online tax filing system that is completely free for post-secondary students and links directly to the Canada Revenue Agency’s Netfile system for easy online filing.
 Before getting started, you may also want to check out TurboTax.
-They have an income tax calculator that estimates your 2016 return based on annual income, taxes paid, RRSP contributions, and location.
+They have an income tax calculator that estimates your 2017 return based on annual income, taxes paid, RRSP contributions, and location.

 OPENING AN RESP